Let’s see which math operators we will use in programming. Probably you already know some of them. In the name of consistency we

 3 * 2 = 6; 2 * (-6) = -12; 3 * 2.5 = 7.5;

-Attention: if the operands are integers, the result will always be an integer!
+Attention: if both operands are integers, the result will always be an integer!

 4 / 2 = 2; 5/2 = 2!
 5/2.0 = 2.5;

-% Division with a reminder.
 Accepts left and right argument.
 They must be integers.
-Returns only the reminder from their division.
+Returns only the remainder from their division.

 4 % 2 = 0; 3 % 2 = 1; 23 % 4 = 3;